Vijay Vasanth

-Vijay Vasanth (born Vijayakumar Vasanthakumar on 20 May 1983) is an Indian politician from Tamil Nadu who is a Member of Parliament from Kanyakumari Loksabha constituency.
+Vijay Vasanth (born Vijayakumar Vasanthakumar on 20 May 1983) is an Indian politician and former actor from Tamil Nadu who is a Member of Parliament from Kanyakumari Loksabha constituency.
 He contested and won the by-election in the Kanyakumari Loksabha constituency in May 2021.
-He is an actor who has worked in Tamil films.
+During his acting career he worked in Tamil films.
 He is the son of the late politician and entrepreneur H. Vasanthakumar and the managing director of Vasanth & Co.

-He entered politics in 2021 after the death of his father, taking up the mantle of General secretary of the Tamil Nadu Congress Committee.
+Vijay entered politics in 2021 after the death of his father, taking up the mantle of General secretary of the Tamil Nadu Congress Committee.

 Political career

 Vijay Vasanth entered active politics after the death of his father and sitting MP of Kanyakumari Loksabha constituency in 2020 due to Covid.
 Prior to that he was assisting his father in constituency related works and also played a major role during his father's election to Parliament.
 He was appointed General secretary of Tamil Nadu Congress Committee in 2021.
 Later when bypolls for Kanyakumari were announced in May 2021 he was given ticket by Congress party to contest.
 His electoral rival was veteran Pon.
 Radhakrishnan of BJP, who had been a Union minister.
 Vijay Vasanth won the polls by a majority of 1.34 lakh votes.

 Vijay Vasanth in an interview to News7Tamil in February 2024 said that BJP is dividing India in the name of religion.